LeetLLM

 4. Worker shutdown happens through this sentinel, event, or executor lifecycle.

-5. Failed work records an error and does not corrupt shared state.
+5. Failed work records an error and doesn't corrupt shared state.

 This sounds mechanical because it should.
 Concurrency interview failures usually come from vague ownership.